TonyDoc71/plutus-v2-starter-kit/README.md

 > addr_test1vp0l8elw4c5zr224869vvw2qldwpekym72q529nj4gzlhfgmaan79
 ```

-Assuming you just generated the `payment` keys and wallet address, then there should be no balance available.
+Assuming you just generated the `payment` keys and wallet address as instructed above, then there should be no balance available.

 > **Note**
 > If you have an existing `payment` key-pair feel free to use that instead.